rust-lang/book/src/ch17-01-futures-and-syntax.md

 written and what it means.

 When Rust sees a block marked with the `async` keyword, it compiles it into a unique, anonymous data type which implements the `Future` trait.
 When Rust sees a function marked with `async`, it compiles it into a non-async function whose body is an async block.
-Thus, an async function’s return type is the type of the anonymous data type the compiler creates for that async block.
+An async function’s return type is the type of the anonymous data type the compiler creates for that async block.

 Thus, writing `async fn` is equivalent to writing a function which returns a *future* of the return type.
 When the compiler sees a function definition such